TemSurri/PDF-editor/README.md

 # Status
 Currently on https://freepdfeditorsimple.onrender.com/
-Debugging: Cookie issues on certain browsers with cross site cookie tracking, trying to set up a proxy to simulate same site for api calls from frontend.
+Current Issues: Cookie issues on certain browsers with cross site cookie tracking, plus weird logout functionality.
+Current Fix: best fix is to move it all to one domain, for subdomain routing.
+I want to do it for free.

 # Use Case